James Matthews, enslaved man finds refuge

 James Matthews

-Hallowell has been a haven or sanctuary for many over the years and I felt the chapter of James Matthew’s life was important to include in the story of our town.
+Hallowell has been a haven or sanctuary for many over the years.
+The chapter of James Matthew‘s #11, life was important to include in the story of the city.

 Matthews had a troubled life, even after his escape from slavery.
 However, when he died in June of 1888, the people of Hallowell raised funds so he could be buried in the village cemetery.
 You can see his grave there today.